-QSEHRA employee eligibility requirements
+What are the QSEHRA employee eligibility requirements?

-- Part-time and seasonal employees
+- Part-time employees

 - Employees who have not completed 90 days of service